 The evening fun began with a “smoothie challenge.”

-Which translates to: write the name of every condiment that could possibly exist (don’t forget fish sauce – fantastic in Sunday morning Bloody Mary’s, copied that from SNOOZE, it’s this restaurant in Boulder that makes THE best “Bancock Bloody,” which not only tastes great, it makes you snicker when you order it… “uh, yes, I’ll have the Bloody Bang-Cock”… anyway.
+Which translates to: write the name of every condiment that could possibly exist (don’t forget fish sauce.
+Fantastic in Sunday morning Bloody Mary’s, copied that from a restaurant called SNOOZE.
+Snooze is this restaurant in Boulder, Colorado that makes THE best “Bancock Bloody,” which not only tastes great, it makes you snicker when you order it: “Uh, yes, I’ll have the Bloody Bang-Cock.”… anyway.
 Oh hello, you still there?
 I must have gotten distracted after the last parenthesis.
 Here’s another so I can move on).

 So yeah, write condiment names down on tiny pieces of paper, ball them up, take turns picking them at random, then act surprised and grossed-out when you have to add them to milk and yogurt.
 Then when you’re done, everybody takes a sip and dramatically dashes for the back yard with their hand over their mouth to spit and dry heave.